binkley/homebrewery-files/witch.md

 **Spotting Trouble.** As a reaction, when a creature within 30 feet makes a _Charisma (Deception)_ or _Dexterity (Stealth)_ check, you can impose **disadvantage** on the roll.
 You can use this reaction a number of times equal to your **proficiency bonus**, regaining all expended uses when you finish a long rest.

-**Strong Voice.** You can ignore somatic and non-costly material components when casting.
+**Strong Voice.** When casting you can ignore somatic components and material components lacking a listed gold cost.
 You can cast this way a number of times equal to your **proficiency bonus**, regaining all expended uses when you finish a long rest.

 #### Level 10: Vine, Vision and Voice